NCPWB to Host Lunch ‘N’ Learn – The Fan Factor: Slam Dunk Secrets to Engage New Members

 NAHB News: Study Finds Government Regs Are 25% of New-Home Cost

 NAHB’s study, How Government Regulation Affects the Price of a New Home, provides estimates of the impact that such regulations have on the price of a home.
 And those estimates are truly eye-opening; they indicate that, on average, regulations imposed by government at all levels account for 25.0% of the final price of a new single-family home built for sale.
 Nearly two-thirds of this — about 16.4% of the final house price — is tied to higher costs associated with the finished lot due to regulations imposed during the lot’s development.
 A little over one-third — 8.6% of the house price — is the result of costs incurred by the builder after purchasing the finished lot.

 The study points out that the relatively high share of regulatory costs affecting a home during its development are particularly significant in the current environment, when there is a low level of developed land in the pipeline.
 Thus, in most cases the full range of regulatory costs—those that fall on development as well as construction—will need to be overcome if production and employment in the housing industry are to get back on track.
 For more information, contact study author Paul Emrath at 800-368-5242, x8449.

 The North Carolina Builder Institute recently created a new designation in response to the increased demand for remodeling.
 The Accredited Remodeler designation provides students with a more in-depth knowledge of the remodeling segment.
-Two of the required courses for the designation will be offered September 28 at the 21st Century Building Expo & Conference.
 Click here for more information.